CarbonPackages/Carbon.IncludeAssets/README.md

         # Because no Package is defined, SitePackage from the default
         # will be used and will set to the site package.

-        # Asset files who get loaded in live and backend view
+        # Asset files which get loaded in live and backend view
         General:

-          # This assets get loaded in the <head>
+          # These assets get loaded in the <head>
           Head:
             # Preload this Javascript
             - JsForLaterUse.js(preloadscript)